usdigitalresponse/grants-ingest/README.md

 invoke it in order to test its execution and observe log output.
 Since each Lambda function behaves differently and expects different inputs, the exact nature of the debugging cycle will vary between functions.
-However, the following example demonstrating invocation of the function defined in `module.download_grants_gov_db` may be used as a starting point.
+However, the following example demonstrating invocation of the function defined in `module.DownloadGrantsGovDB` may be used as a starting point.

 In general, Lambda functions are invoked with a JSON payload that represents the `event` input expected by the Lambda handler.
 Again, the structure of this payload varies depending on the invocation source(s) configured for each Lambda function.
-In the case of the Lambda function defined in `module.download_grants_gov_db`, the expected payload is a JSON object containing a `"timestamp"` key whose value is an ISO-8601 timestamp string, from which the date of a desired Grants.gov database export is derived.
+In the case of the Lambda function defined in `module.DownloadGrantsGovDB`, the expected payload is a JSON object containing a `"timestamp"` key whose value is an ISO-8601 timestamp string, from which the date of a desired Grants.gov database export is derived.
 For example: